IATkachenko/patreon-post/README.md

 You **must** have proxy server with static IP, because patreon require to confirm auth attempt from new device.

+You **must** set patreon device id environment variable.
+While first run via proxy action will failed and show devce id.
+Save it to secrets and use in future.

 ## Inputs

 ### `login`